(Video) Workplace 2.0: Breaking down the future of the workplace (webinar)

 What does this mean for the future of the workspace?

-We are delighted to be joined by Managing Director of Interaction, Dieter Wood, who will be providing insights into some of the trends he’s seen and how attitudes towards office design and culture have changed as a result of the pandemic.
+We were delighted to be joined by Managing Director of Interaction, Dieter Wood, who provided insights into some of the trends he’s seen and how attitudes towards office design and culture have changed as a result of the pandemic.

-Joining Dieter will be Charlie Wilkinson, Head of Tech at River Island, River Island famously invested in a spectacular workplace in the popular silicon roundabout tech hub of London.
+Joining Dieter was Charlie Wilkinson, Head of Tech at River Island.
+River Island famously invested in a spectacular workplace in the popular silicon roundabout tech hub of London.
 Since COVID hit, Charlie and his team have moved to complete remote working and as a result, don’t have the need for their London tech hub.
-He’ll be filling us in on his thoughts behind making this move and the impact it’s had on his team and the wider RI business.
+He filled us in on his thoughts behind making this move and the impact it’s had on his team and the wider RI business.

 How are we keeping our teams productive and happy if they are fully remote?